aspnetboilerplate/aspnetboilerplate/doc/WebSite/Entity-History.md

 ### Reason Property

-The entity change set has a **Reason** property that can be used to understand why a set of changes have occurred, i.e. the use case that resulted in these changes.
+The entity change set has a **Reason** property that can be used to understand why a set of changes has occurred, i.e. the use case that resulted in these changes.

-For example, Person A transfers money from Account A to Account B. Both account balances change and the "Money transfer" is recorded as the Reason for this change set.
+For example, Person A transfers money from Account A to Account B. Both account balances change and "Money transfer" is recorded as the Reason for this change set.
 Since a balance change can be due to other reasons, the Reason property explains why these changes were made.